supercrafter333/AdminLogin/README.md

 ```

 ### License
-This plugin is Licensed under the [Apache 2.0 License](/LICENSE)!
+This plugin is licensed under the [Apache 2.0 License](/LICENSE)!
 Plugin by supercrafter333!

 ### TODOs
 |--------------------------|